-- Population growth at least 7.8% or higher.
+- Population growth of at least 7.8% or higher.

-- Initial poverty rates at least 1.5 times national level.
+- Initial poverty rates are at least 1.5 times the national level.

 The IRS can utilize the “general anti-abuse rule” to determine if an investment has not been in line with the purpose of the Opportunity Zone program.